Economic history of the United States: Panic of 1857

 The recovery from the depression that followed the Panic of 1837 began in 1843 and lasted until the Panic of 1857.

 The panic was triggered by the August 24 failure of the well regarded Ohio Life Insurance and Trust Co.
 A manager in the New York branch, one of the city's largest financial institutions, had embezzled funds and made excessive loans.
-The company's president announced suspension of specie redemption, which triggered a rush to redeem banknotes, causing many banks to fail because of lack of specie.
+The company's president announced suspension of specie redemption, which triggered a rush to redeem banknotes, causing a number of banks to fail because of lack of specie.

 The United States had been running a trade deficit, draining gold out of the country.
 Because of the tariff revenues, the U.S. Treasury held a considerable amount of gold, which kept it out of circulation.
 On September 12, the SS Central America, which was carrying $1.5 million in gold from California, sank, contributing to the panic.
 Secretary of the Treasury Howell Cobb came to the aid of New York mercantile interests by buying back some of the national debt.
 On September 25 the Bank of Pennsylvania suspended specie payment, starting a nationwide bank run.

 The danger of interest bearing deposits became apparent when bankers had to call loans made to stock brokers, many of whom were unable to pay.
 Banks then had to curtail credit to commercial and industrial customers.
 Many businesses were unable to pay workers back wages because the banknotes they held were now worthless.

 The Crimean War, which had cut off Russian wheat exports, ended in 1856.
 The war had caused high wheat prices and overexpansion in the U.S., which had been exporting wheat to Europe.
 Bountiful western harvests in 1857 caused grain prices to fall.
 Good harvests in England, France and Russia caused collapse in demand for U.S. grains in 1858 and 1859.
 This caused railroad shipments from the West to fall, which resulted in the bankruptcy of some railroads.

 The inability of the West to sell its crops hurt businesses in other regions, such as New England, which manufactured shoes sold in the West.
 Cotton and tobacco prices fell, but unlike grains, soon recovered.

-The panic left many northern wage earners unemployed, most temporarily, but high unemployment lingered for a couple of years.
+The panic left northern wage earners unemployed, most temporarily, but high unemployment lingered for a couple of years.